COSC3020/quicksort-rmille70/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+The average case for my implementation of quicksort is O(n*log(n)) since the partition function is linear and will be used for approximantly log(n) sublists.
+The worst-case time complexity would be $\Theta$(n^2) because we would have to essentially sublist n times and perform the partition on each, thus $\Theta$(n^2).